 Background: Rachel graduated with a BA in Psychology from Tufts University in 2012 and went on to pursue dentistry at the University of Connecticut School of Dental Medicine.
-She soon realized that she preferred connecting with and getting to know her patients to the actual dental work and subsequently chose to pursue her advanced degree in Mental Health Counseling at Fordham University.
-She will receive her Master’s degree in counseling from Fordham in May 2018.
+She soon realized that she preferred connecting with and getting to know her patients to the actual dental work and subsequently earned her Master’s in Mental Health Counseling at Fordham University.
 When not working, Rachel can be found baking in her kitchen or out on a run.

-Training: Rachel is currently receiving training in Trial Based Cognitive Therapy (TBCT) with Irismar Reis de Oliveira, MD, PhD.
+Training: Rachel has received training in Beckian CBT through the Beck Institute and under the supervision of Noah Clyman, founder & director of NYC Cognitive Therapy.
+She also completed training in Trial Based Cognitive Therapy (TBCT) with Irismar Reis de Oliveira, MD, PhD.

-Areas of Interest: Anxiety / worry, young adults / emerging adulthood, life transitions (particularly college and post-college), relationship and dating concerns, work conflict, coping with academic stress / pressure, career issues and life balance, self-esteem and self-criticism.
+Areas of Interest: Anxiety / worry, young adults / emerging adulthood, life transitions (particularly college and post-college), improving interpersonal relationships, coping with academic stress / pressure, career issues and life balance, self-esteem and self-criticism

 "Rachel was absolutely wonderful and I am very grateful for having been able to work with her.
 She was thoughtful and intelligent and very insightful.
 She was able to really see me and help me make really significant progress in a short time.
 I had worked with a few different therapists over the years, and Rachel was in a league of her own." - A.S.
 October, 2019.